awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls-1.4.0.md

 **Schedule type:** Periodic

-CloudTrail log file validation creates a digitally signed digest file containing a hash of each log that CloudTrail writes to Amazon S3\.
+CloudTrail log file validation creates a digitally signed digest file containing a hash of each log that CloudTrail writes to S3\.
 You can use these digest files to determine whether a log file was changed, deleted, or unchanged after CloudTrail delivered the log\.

 CIS recommends that you enable file validation on all trails\.
 Enabling log file validation provides additional integrity checking of CloudTrail logs\.

-### Remediation<a name="cis-2.2-remediation"></a>
+### Remediation<a name="cis1.4-3.2-remediation"></a>

 **To enable CloudTrail log file validation**